StarkNeo/housewebsite/README.md

 * OPENAI API endpoints to interact with GPT 3.5 Turbo
 * CSV file that contains a list of prompts to be loaded in the application

-# Requirements to install and run the application, this repository includes all requirements needed except the api key
+# Requirements to install and run the application(this repository includes all requirements needed except the api key)
-## CREATE A PYTHON VIRTUAL ENVIRONMENT, INSTALL OPENAI PYTHON LIBRARIES AND SETTING UP THE APPLICATION
+## Create a Python virtual environment, install OPENAI library and setting up the application
 1. Install Python.
 2. Setup a python virtual environment in your folder project with: python -m venv "housewebsite" this will create a directory name "housewebsite" inside your project directory.